A gist-like example of a CMake project with an app and a library sub-project. (Updated on 2025-11-18.)

 add_executable(app main.cpp)

-# use a library
+# use the library

 add_subdirectory(alib)